 Overall, the Coulax is a decent smartwatch for the money, though it has some issues with fitness tracking.
 If you’re not interested in fitness monitoring and just need a smartwatch to send you notifications, this is great.
 However, if you’re serious about your fitness details, check out the other watches on this list that do an excellent job in this region.

 - Stylish style with a bright HD view

 - Convenient to set up

 The Wyze Smartwatch is a must-have option for anyone looking for a sophisticated low-budget option.
 With fitness trackers, sleep monitors, emails, pedometers, heart rate monitors, and more, this watch can do it all!

 This smartwatch features an impressive TFT-LCD touch screen with 2.5D curved glass too.
-This display has a resolution of 320 x 380, making sure all users can read their watch face clearly and easily too.
+This display has a resolution of 320 x 380, ensuring all users can read their watch face clearly and easily.
 The design also features an aluminum alloy frame and a metal bezel.
-The band is lightweight, flexible, and comfortable to wear when exercising too.
+The band is lightweight, flexible, and comfortable to wear when exercising.

 Other key features of this affordable smartwatch include a female health tracker.
 Women can keep on top of their menstrual health by adding symptoms and data to their watch.
 The Wyse watch also features stretch reminders, step counters, and calories burned too.
 Great for anyone looking to improve their health and fitness.

 Wyze also provides over 40 different colorful dials to help wearers personalize their watch.
 The watch can withstand dirt, dust, and water for up to 2m of depth.
 It also charges quickly from 0% to 100% in approximately 2 and a half hours.